matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/report-an-issue.md

 If you'd like to work on the issue by yourself, you can comment `/assign` on the issue you would like to work on, you will be automatically assigned to the issue.
 You can then find yourself listed under Assignees section.

 ## **Good First Issues**
-When you make the first contribution to MatrixOne, you can select one of the issues labeled [`good-first-issues`](https://github.com/matrixorigin/matrixone/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) each of which is relative approachability for first-time contributors.
+When you make the first contribution to MatrixOne, you can select one of the issues labeled [`good-first-issues`](https://github.com/matrixorigin/matrixone/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) each of which is relatively approachable for first-time contributors.
 For detailed suggestions you need when you make the first contribution, you can see [Make Your First Contribution](make-your-first-contribution.md).